Azure/iotedge-lorawan-starterkit/LoRaEngine/README.md

 The following guide describes the necessary steps to build and deploy the LoRaEngine to an [Azure IoT Edge](https://azure.microsoft.com/en-us/services/iot-edge/) installation on a LoRaWAN antenna gateway.

+If you want to update a LoRa Gateway running our software 0.2.0-preview to the current 0.3.0-preview, follow [this guide](/README.md#updating-existing-installations-from-020-preview-to-030-preview)

 ### Used Azure services

 - [Azure IoT Hub](https://azure.microsoft.com/en-us/services/iot-hub/)